 Privately-chartered ships: DISCOVERY, a catamaran (b.
 204 & 24 p) for 12-day cruise tour to Panama and the Panama Canal (on board 3 nights).
 NEFERTITI, a Nile riverboat (b.
 2000, refurbished 2008, 75 p).
 5 decks, no elevator.

-Passenger Profile: Grand Circle attracts Americans of the 50 years and up set, including many solo travelers, 3 in 10 according to the line.
+Passenger Profile: Grand Circle caters to Americans of the 50 years and up set, including many solo travelers, 3 in 10 according to the line.

 Passenger Decks: River fleet (46-162 passengers except where noted): RIVER ADAGIO & RIVER ARIA, RIVER RHAPSOY & RIVER MELODY (4 decks & elevator between 2 cabin decks); BIZET (3 decks & elevator between cabin decks); PROVENCE (46 p) & RIVER ALLEGRO (90 p) and both 3 decks & no elevator); RIVER HARMONY (4 decks & no elevator); CORINTHIAN (5 decks & elevator to all decks); ARTEMIS, ATHENA & ARETHUSA (4 decks & no elevator); catamaran DISCOVERY (3 decks & no elevator).

-Included features: All cruises of many differing lengths: international airfare, excursions ashore and listed events aboard & ashore; beer, wine and soft drinks at lunch & dinner; Internet (limited to dedicated public areas and certain river stretches); port charges; and gratuities to drivers & local guides.
+Included features: All cruises of many differing lengths: international airfare, excursions ashore and listed events aboard & ashore; beer, wine and soft drinks at lunch & dinner; Internet (limited to dedicated public areas and certain river stretches); port charges; and gratuities to drivers & local guides but not ship personnel.
 5% frequent traveler credit is applied to your next booking.
 River cruise tour groups are limited to 47; while small oceangoing ships are limited to 25 when ashore.

 Why Go?
 Every region that Grand Circle covers has its own attractions.
 River cruises are an ideal way to see the cities, towns, castles, palaces, landscapes, cultural sites and river life without packing and unpacking.
 Small ship cruises allow calls to both popular and less frequented ports, and inshore cruising where big ships cannot go.